BrianBawden/custoer_db_sqlite/README.md

 * Second table with appointment information which can join with customers to keep track of when each customer was seen last.
-* A function that allows for adding more columns to a table such as a timestamp.
+* A function to show the user specific data from multiple tables.
-* A function to show the user specific data from mulitple tables.
+* Change the customer_id and date data to automatically generate when a new row is created.